westerndigitalcorporation/cdl-tools/README.md

   cdladm <command> [options] <device>
 Options common to all commands:
   --verbose | -v       : Verbose output
+  --force-ata | -a     : Force the use of ATA passthrough commands
 Commands:
   info    : Show device and system support information list    : List supported pages